Mark Fritz

 Pulitzer Prize-winning journslist Mark Fritz was among the first Western reporters to visit Berlin-Hohenschoenhausen, the notorious Stasi's main political prison.
 1990.

 South Sudan in 2006: Mother and child visit a clean water station maintained by the International Rescue Committee, where I worked.
-Photo by IRC press attache and journalist Mark Fritz.
+Photo by Mark Fritz.